AndromedaIsComingg/DevOps-Projects-Darey.io/Project 12-Ansible-Refactoring-&-Static-Assignments-(Imports-&-Roles)/README.md

 Now our Jenkins pipeline is more neat and clean!!!

-## Refactor Ansible code by importing other playbooks into `site.yml`
+## Refactor Ansible code by importing other playbooks

 Let see code re-use in action by importing other playbooks.